-The pair enter their classrooms after a yearlong world adventure that took them to 16 countries in 362 days: Ireland, Norway, Lithuania, Poland, Czech Republic, Austria, Slovakia, Hungary, Germany, Turkey, back to the U.S. for interviews, then Malaysia, pany.
-Trina received her degree in business then worked for four years as marketing manager with Integrated Services Incorporated, in Portland, before leaving in 2007 to prepare for medical school by taking prerequisites at Portland State and spending a summer at the Oregon Health and Science University Heart Research Center.
+The pair enter their classrooms after a yearlong world adventure that took them to 16 countries in 362 days: Ireland, Norway, Lithuania, Poland, Czech Republic, Austria, Slovakia, Hungary, Germany, Turkey, back to the U.S. for interviews, then Malaysia,

 Vietnam, Cambodia, Thailand and India.
 In India, they worked at Mother Teresa's Home for the Dying in Calcutta, before both became sick.
 Trina was hospitalized for an E. coli infection.
 They finished in Mexico, where they wrote the first draft of a book on their adventures, and are working on a "how to" book.